AngryMaciek/hypercomplex/paper.md

 # State of the field

-The well-known _boost C++_ libraries deserve the most notable mention here [@boost].
-Unfortunately their scope is limitted as they only provide quaterions and octonions classes (however as an upside of that specialisation all the operations are well optimised).
+When it comes to a general hypercomplex framework the well-known _boost C++_ libraries deserve the most notable mention here [@boost].
+Unfortunately their scope is limitted as they only provide quaterions and octonions classes (however as an upside - all the operations are well optimised).
 Moreover, these libraries do not support operations on MPFR types natively.
 It may also be worth to mention the existence of smaller repositories like: [@quaternions] or [@cd], but, unlike our work, they often lack proper test suites, code coverage reports, documentation and are also significantly restricted in functionality which is a major drawback.

+However, (most importantly) to our best knowledge there is currently no high-quality open-source library which natively supports cryptosystems based on truncated polynomial rings.
+Previous research described distinct versions of NTRU [c]: 4-dimensional QTRU [c], 8-dimensional OTRU [c]; some proposed 16-dimenisional STRU, which correctness has not yet been verified [c].
+Despite these efforts no generalization has been provided yet.
+Our work is a first to: present that these procedures are vaild in arbitrary-high-dimensional Cayley-Dickson algebras (provided a careful choice of parameters of the system) and to provide reproducible examples of a successful encryption/decryption procedures.

 # Acknowledgments

-I would like to express my wholehearted gratitidue towards: the members of a facebook group _>implying we can discuss mathematics_, who aided me with clarifications and suggestions related to the topic of research as well as a _Cryptography Stack Exchange_ user: _DanielS_, who helped me analyse and understand specifics of lattice-based cryptosystems.
+We would like to express our wholehearted gratitidue towards: the members of a facebook group _>implying we can discuss mathematics_, who aided us with clarifications and suggestions related to the topic of research as well as a _Cryptography Stack Exchange_ user: _DanielS_, who helped us analyse and understand specifics of lattice-based cryptosystems.

 # References